Thmsbonte/Achylles-Application/README.md

 ### Other features
 - Several steps **search form**
 - Possibility to **save liked results**
-- Possibility for the user to **message** Achylle directly through the application
+- Possibility for the user to **message** Achylles directly through the application
 - **Mailing system** notifying the user or the admin at each important step
 - **Settings page** to update user's information